In this risk free bet strategy guide, discover how to profit from a risk free bet.

 Using your free bet refund

 2).
-Place your £10 free bet refund on a high odds selection (4.00 or above) at the bookie (backing) and placing around £7 lay bet at the exchange (laying).
+Place your £10 free bet refund on a high odds selection (4.0 or above) at the bookie (backing).
+Also, place around £7 lay bet at the exchange (laying).

-The above example assumes that the bookmaker refunds your losing first bet as a Stake Not Returned (SNR) free bet.
+The above example assumes the refund is a Stake Not Returned (SNR) free bet.

-However, some bookies offer a refund if your first bet loses as a Stake returned (SR) bonus with one times wagering.
-In this scenario, lay slightly more than normal on your first risk free bet, as a Stake Returned bonus is like a near-cash refund.
+But, some bookies offer a refund if your first bet loses as a Stake returned (SR) bonus with one times wagering.
+Lay slightly more than normal on your first risk free bet, as a Stake Returned bonus is like a near-cash refund.

-If your initial bet loses, find a close odds match to complete the 1 x wagering on the refund.
+If your initial bet loses, find a close odds match to complete the one times wagering on the refund.

-Any questions about this risk free bet strategy?, or matched betting in general, check the About page for MBZ contact details.
+Any questions about the risk free bet strategy?
+Check the About page for our contact details.